Nubian Museum

 The Nubian Museum (officially the International Museum of Nubia) is an archaeological museum located in Aswan, Upper Egypt.
-It was built following the International Campaign to Save the Monuments of Nubia, to a design by architect Mahmoud El-Hakim for an estimated construction cost of E£75 million (approximately US$22 million at the time).
-Dedicated to Nubian culture and civilization, it was inaugurated on November 23, 1997, and was awarded the Aga Khan Award for Architecture in 2001.
+It was built following the UNESCO International Campaign to Save the Monuments of Nubia, to a design by architect Mahmoud El-Hakim for an estimated construction cost of E£75 million (approximately US$22 million at the time).
+Dedicated to Nubian culture, heritage, and civilization, it was inaugurated on November 23, 1997, and was awarded the Aga Khan Award for Architecture in 2001.

+Origin

+The Nubian Museum was built after the Egyptian government requested its construction in 1960.
+Its development can be credited to specialists from UNESCO, and academics from universities throughout the nation.
+The request was a response to the International Campaign to Save the Monuments of Nubia, founded by UNESCO.
+Its creation allowed for a shared space to view and appreciate artifacts and monuments from Nubian history.

+UNESCO's assistance in coordinating the logistical matters of funding and governmental affairs explains the museum's financing, development, and ultimate result.
+A trust fund, created in 1960, consisted of money from donor states and the governments of Sudan and Egypt.
+To this day, UNESCO and the executive board governing operations within the Nubian Museum continue to work towards the overarching goal of creating a space to appreciate the cultural heritage of ancient Nubia while preserving artifacts and practicing standard procedures of conservation on existing archeological sites throughout the region.

 Building

 The Nubian Museum covers an area of 50,000 square meters, 7,000 of which are devoted to the building, while the rest are devoted to gardens and other public spaces.
 The building has three floors for displaying and housing, in addition to a library and information center.
 The largest part of the museum is occupied by the monumental pieces, reflecting phases of the development of Nubian culture and civilization.